 Yes!
 Each time you renew, you help support the conservation of Oklahoma’s majestic prairies, scenic rivers and native wildlife.

-You may be able to deduct this from your personal income taxes.
-Consult with your tax adviser or review the IRS regulations that apply to your situation to determine whether or not a deduction is allowed.
+You may be able to deduct the cost of a specialty plate from your personal income taxes.
+Consult with your tax adviser or review the IRS regulations that apply to your finances to determine whether or not a deduction is allowed.

 Hats off to the talented Chris Miller at Cubic Creative (bison) and Rick Sinnett of Mustang (monarch) for creating these winning designs.
 Cubic Creative, Staplegun, The Lowe Group, Clover Partners, and Bold Multimedia donated their time and energy to produce the original designs in the contest.